 Welcome to the Soundbone Traditional Arts Foundation website.
 We are a non-profit organization dedicated to preserving and promoting the musical, dance and storytelling traditions of Newfoundland and Labrador.
 Through our concerts and workshops we offer the opportunity for people of all ages to attend performances by some of the province’s top artists and learn about our folk arts from very experienced instructors.

 The Soundbone Foundation also organizes concerts and workshops for all ages in communities throughout the province.

-In the Spring of 2018 Soundbone will be organizing two week-long school visits through the School Touring Program, sponsored by the NL Dept Of Educations and ArtsNL.
-Members of Lomond Sound will be presenting concerts and workshops in Central Newfoundland as well as on the Northern Peninsula.
+In May and June 2018 Soundbone conducted two week-long school tours through the School Touring Program, sponsored by the NL Dept Of Educations and ArtsNL.
+Members of Lomond Sound performed concerts and conducted workshops in Central Newfoundland as well as on the Northern Peninsula.

 Check out our Folk Arts Resource Page for information about traditional music and instruments, including links to Newfoundland and Labrador folk arts web sites and local music stores.

 For more information about our organisation and our activties please check the menu items above or contact us at email@example.com

 The Soundbone Traditional Arts Foundation gratefully acknowledges the support of our sponsors: